amcgready/CTF/README.md

 # CTF
 CTF (Capture the Flag or Chrome to Firefox) is a developer tool to quickly port Chrome extensions to Firefox.
 This script is designed to be run on a Windows machine, other OS support may be added in the future depending on user request.
+Extensions with additional security, such as official Adobe or Google extensions, can not be converted.
+If you find an extension that can not be converted, please open a new Issue with the extension ID number so I can keep a log.

 # How to Run
 - Clone repo or download main.py script